 Managing a serious medical condition is hard.
 Doctors struggle to see patients in time-limited slots.
 Patients and families feel so overwhelmed they can barely understand, never mind process, the information presented.
 And we’re all humans who can, and do, make mistakes.

 If you’ve read some of my other blog posts, you’ve heard the statistics.

 Studies show that patients who are engaged in the process have better care coordination and a reduced risk of being a victim of a medical error.
 Clearly, these are important factors.
 Of course, no one wants to experience a medical error — the 3rd leading cause of death in the US.
 Less dramatically, but nonetheless very important, patients want the best outcome possible, and proper care coordination is a big part of that.

 It’s critical for patients (and family caregivers) to remember and understand medical information.
 Why?
 Without clear understanding of medical information, patients are more likely be hospitalized, take medications improperly, skip needed tests, go to the ER more often, and have poorer health outcomes.
 Yet, research shows that 40-80% of what patients hear in doctors’ offices is forgotten almost immediately — and even when information is remembered, almost 50% is remembered incorrectly.

 Lastly, effective patient-doctor communication leads to better adherence of treatment plans, better medical decisions, and better health outcomes.
 Certainly, anything you can do to improve your communication with your doctor is time and energy well spent.

-ZaggoCare’s tips and tools can help patients and family caregivers better manage any kind of illness or injury.
+ZaggoCare provides tips and tools that help patients and family caregivers better manage any kind of illness or injury.
 Visit our Patients and Families page to learn how the ZaggoCare System can help you, or a loved one, get the best care and outcome possible.

 And, it’s a feel good purchase. in honor of Zach, 100% of profits from sales are donated to the Zachary Carson Brain Tumor Fund for DIPG research.